alpernae/BurpAI/README.md

 # BurpAI: AI-Powered Web Security Assistant

-BurpAI is a Burp Suite extension that empowers you with the capabilities of artificial intelligence to enhance your web security testing workflow.
-This extension features an interactive chat interface within Burp Suite, allowing you to engage with an AI model for advanced analysis and assistance.
+BurpAI is a powerful Burp Suite extension that leverages artificial intelligence to elevate your web security testing workflow.
+Featuring an interactive chat interface, BurpAI allows you to engage with an AI model for advanced analysis and tailored assistance directly within Burp Suite.
+Additionally, BurpAI supports a flexible plugin system, enabling users to choose and run specialized plugins, further enhancing its capabilities to meet your unique testing needs.

-Users can interact with the AI model by right-clicking on any request or response within Burp Suite and selecting the "Ask AI" option.
-This functionality enables you to query the AI about the selected request or response, or both, to gain insights into potential vulnerabilities and recommended tests.
-The AI can provide information on vulnerabilities, suggest testing strategies, and share relevant payloads.
-Additionally, if a vulnerability has already been identified, the AI can assist in generating a Proof of Concept (PoC) to demonstrate the issue.

-This integration streamlines the process of identifying and addressing security issues by leveraging AI-driven insights directly within your Burp Suite environment.

 ![Logo](https://github.com/alpernae/BurpAI/blob/main/assets/BURPAI_LOGO.png)